punsarawickramarathna/invoice-generator-saas/.github/pull_request_template.md

-## 📝 Description
+# Pull Request Template

-Please explain the changes you made and why.
+## Description

-## ✅ Checklist
+This pull request adds a new feature to export the generated invoice data as a downloadable PDF using `html2pdf.js`.
+The invoice is dynamically filled based on the form inputs, and the PDF file includes all invoice details like client name, service, hours, rate, and total.

-- [ ] My code follows the style guidelines of this project
+Fixes #14

-- [ ] I have performed a self-review of my code
+## Type of Change

-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [x] New feature (non-breaking change that adds functionality)
-- [ ] I have made corresponding changes to the documentation
+- [ ] Bug fix
-- [ ] My changes generate no new warnings or errors
+- [ ] Documentation update

-## 🚀 Type of Change
+- [ ] Code refactor or optimization
-- [ ] Bug fix 🐛
+- [ ] Performance improvement
-- [ ] New feature ✨
+- [ ] Test case addition or update
-- [ ] Breaking change 💥
+- [ ] Other

-- [ ] Documentation update 📝
+## Checklist

-## 📸 Screenshots (if applicable)
+- [x] I have tested the changes locally

-## 🧪 How to Test
+- [x] I have updated the documentation where necessary
-Explain how to test your changes.
+- [x] I have linked related issues or discussions

-## 🤝 Related Issues
+- [x] I have reviewed my code for clean structure and naming
-Link to any related issues (e.g. `Fixes #123`)
+- [x] My changes generate no new warnings or errors